NethServer/nethserver-dedalo/README.rst

 - ``Proxy``:  can be ``enabled`` or ``disabled``, if ``enabled`` all hotspot traffic will be proxied
 - ``Network``: network for clients connected to Dedalo, default to ``192.168.182.0/24``
 - ``LogTraffic``: can be ``enabled`` or ``disabled``, if enabled along with Proxy, the proxy will log all hotspot traffic inside ``/var/log/squid/dedalo.log``
+- ``Maxclients``: allows the user to override the default DHCP leases limit of chilli of 512.
+Must be numeric.
+If empty the deafult value wins.
 - ``status``: can be ``enabled`` or ``disabled``, default to ``disabled``